Republic of Indian Stream

-The Republic of Indian Stream or Indian Stream Republic was an unrecognized republic in North America, along the section of the border that divides the current Canadian province of Quebec from the U.S. state of New Hampshire.
+The Republic of Indian Stream or the Indian Stream Republic was an unrecognized republic in North America, along the section of the border that divides the current Canadian province of Quebec from the U.S. state of New Hampshire.
 It existed from July 9, 1832, to August 5, 1835.
-Described as "Indian Stream Territory, so-called" by the United States census-taker in 1830, the area was named for Indian Stream, a small watercourse.
+Described as "Indian Stream Territory, so-called" by the United States census-taker in 1830, the area was named after Indian Stream, a small watercourse.
 It had an organized elected government and constitution and served about three hundred citizens.

 History

+Settlement

 The area was first settled by Europeans under a land grant, from King Philip, an Abenaki man, named after Metacomet, who was also called King Philip.

 This grant was sold to one land-speculation company, while a second group of Indians from the same tribe made representations to another company of Europeans that their chief had been deposed and that they were empowered to issue a grant to the second company.
 Following the Revolutionary War, both companies surveyed the territories and issued their own land grants to settlers, which frequently overlapped one another.
 After the War of 1812, when both companies were in financial straits, they merged and reconciled all land claims.

+Establishment

 The establishment of Indian Stream as an independent nation was, essentially, the result of the ambiguous boundary between the United States and British Lower Canada as defined in the 1783 Treaty of Paris.
 There were three possible interpretations of where "the northwesternmost head of the Connecticut River" might be.
 As a result, the area in and around the three tributaries that fed into the head of the Connecticut River was not definitively under the jurisdiction of either the United States or Lower Canada (which was formed in 1791).

 The relevant text from the treaty reads:

 The Republic encompassed the northern reaches of what is now the state of New Hampshire, including the four Connecticut Lakes.
 While the British claimed the southeasternmost branch (the chain of Connecticut Lakes), the U.S. claimed the border as it is today (i.e., Halls Stream to the west, which is, arguably, the "northwesternmost headwater" of the Connecticut).
 Both sides sent in tax collectors and debt-collecting sheriffs.
 The double taxation angered the population, and the Republic was formed to put an end to the issue until such time as the United States and Great Britain could reach a settlement on the boundary line.
 Some of the citizenry considered Indian Stream to be part of the U.S. but not a part of New Hampshire.
 The Indian Stream assembly declared independence on July 9, 1832, and produced a constitution.
 One of the drafters of the constitution was Luther Parker, who served as justice of the peace for the Republic from 1832 to 1835.

-The Constitution of Indian Stream states in "Part Second - Form of Government":
+The Constitution of Indian Stream states in "Part Second – Form of Government":